Tenavi/QRnet/README.md

 * `examples.burgers`: Stabilization of discretized Burgers equation with destabilizing reaction term and two distributed control inputs.
 The dimension of the discretization can be specified by changing `examples.burgers.problem_def.N_STATES`.

 * `examples.uav`: Stabilization, altitude tracking, and course tracking for a six degree of freedom fixed wing unmanned aircraft.
 This is a more realistic - and accordingly more challenging - example than the others.
+Some aspects of this example problem are not fully implemented.

 The `examples` folder also contains `examples.plotting`, a folder of MATLAB scripts used to visualize training and Monte Carlo results.
 These scripts were used to generate figures in the listed references.
 The user will probably want to write their own plotting scripts; these are provided only for reference.